scenic4RL/scenic4rl/README.md

 	https://github.com/google-research/football#on-your-computer
 7. Install RL Training dependencies including Tensorflow 1.15, Sonnet, and OpenAI Baselines.
 Please refer to: https://github.com/google-research/football#run-training
+8. Go to the folder `training` and run `python3 -m pip install -e .` to install our  package `gfrl` which we use to conduct the experiments.
 ### 3. Test the installation by running:
 Run the following program to create an environment with a scenic scenario script and running a random agent.